 What is Chapter 11 bankruptcy?

-Eron Law has a substantial Chapter 11 bankruptcy practice.
+Prelle Eron & Bailey has a substantial Chapter 11 bankruptcy practice.
 Chapter 11 is by far the most versatile of all bankruptcy chapters.
 Unlike the other chapters of bankruptcy, Chapter 11 Bankruptcy does not have a mandatory trustee to supervise the bankruptcy case.
 Instead, the debtor is placed “in possession” of the estate, giving the debtor a level of control not found anywhere else.

 Chapter 11 bankruptcy is designed to allow a business to restructure its debt and reorganize its operations.
 Chapter 11 is the only place where a business entity may receive a bankruptcy discharge, and even then the discharge is limited to successful reorganizations.